ncar-xdev/jupyter-forward/docs/source/usage.md

   --notebook-dir TEXT             The directory on the remote host to use for
                                   notebooks.
 Defaults to $HOME.

+  --notebook TEXT                 The absolute path of the notebook to load on
+                                  the remote host. `--notebook-dir` and
+                                  `--notebook` are mutually exclusive.

   --port-forwarding / --no-port-forwarding
                                   Whether to set up SSH port forwarding or not.  [default: True]